aaronpk/draft-parecki-oauth-client-id-metadata-document/draft-parecki-oauth-client-id-metadata-document.md

 This enables clients to avoid sending the user to a dead end, by only redirecting the user to an authorization server that supports this specification.
 Otherwise, the client would redirect the user and the user would be met with an error about an invalid client as described by Section 4.1.2.1 of {{RFC6749}}.

+The `client_id_prefixes_supported` property of the Authorization Server Metadata {{RFC8414}} SHOULD include `client-id-metadata-document` if following {{I-D.draft-parecki-oauth-client-id-prefix}}.

+TBD: Do we need this paragraph, or is defining it in the IANA considerations enough?

 # Security Considerations